ianfhunter/GNOLL/src/js/README.md

 # Javascript

-GNOLL is currently supported in Node as a console level application, **not** a browser script.
-(Though, we would appreciate contributers that know how to make it happen).
+GNOLL is currently supported in Node as a console level application.
+It is **not** supported in the browser yet.
+We appreciate contributions that can change this.

-Emscripten does not allow file writing [ref](https://stackoverflow.com/a/54384808), at least via the same mechanism as the other languages, so output is currently only via stdout.
+Emscripten does not allow file writing [ref](https://stackoverflow.com/a/54384808), at least via the same mechanism as the other languages, Output is currently only via stdout.

 ## Setup